lukasvotypka/success-repeater/README.md

         :sleep_time=>30.seconds.to_i)
     transaction.run do
       # your code
       puts "run your code.
-If error was raised then process sleeps to 30seconds a run your code again." end
+If error was raised then process sleeps to 30seconds and run your code again." end

 ## Contributing